-This is what works best for her as a writer.
-Debra is a Gemini , born June 7th (the same day as Prince) Geminis almost always do more than one thing, have many interests and love to juggle things.
+This works best for her.
+Debra is a Gemini , born June 7th (the same day as Prince) Geminis almost always do more than one thing, and have many interests.
 Trying to write in only one genre stops her cold.
 Writing more than one allows words to flow.

-When Debra was first published in 2008, the advice of editors and agents was pick one genre and stick with it, writing only that one.
+When Debra was first published in 2008, the advice of editors and agents was pick one genre and stick with it.
 Debra had written two novels, A Desperate Journey (western historical romance) and Aboard the Wishing Star (contemporary romance with a Marine hero) when the first one, A Desperate Journey sold.
 She followed that up with Dangerous Ties, which she wrote for a western anthology for her publishing house.
 Focusing only on westerns slowed her writing pace down and that, combined with the revolving door of editors she worked with at her first publishing house stalled her career.
-She got things moving again by writing in different genres and went on to write for four other houses, writing different types of books for each one and juggling multiple deadlines.
+She got things moving again by writing in different genres and went on to write for four other publishing houses, writing different types of books for each one and juggling multiple deadlines.

 After she got rights back to those books, she was able to expand them into series.

 Debra always has many books started (usually at least twelve or thirteen) and this prevents “writers block” a term she doesn’t like to use.
-If she slows down or gets stuck on a story, she gets up and moves around or she works on a different story.
+If she slows down or gets stuck on a story, she gets up and moves aroundor she works on a different story.
 As a result, she has more stories started than finished on any given day.
 She will jump from one she’s stuck on to a different one.
 She’s always writing something.